BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_2_Integrating_Addresses_Descriptors.md

 * You can view descriptors from individual addresses.

-These are powerful techniques that we may not use a lot on the command line, but which are crucial to an overall understand of how Bitcoin works.
+These are powerful techniques that we may not use a lot on the command line, but which are crucial to an overall understanding of how Bitcoin works.

 ## What's Next?